-The electronic or hard copy of this 'Information Document on Air Operator Certification for Applicants and Holders of AOC' ('AOC PAMPHLET') shall be distributed among any applicant for AOC and/or any Air Operator on request.
+The electronic or hard copy of this document shall be distributed among any applicant for AOC and/or any Air Operator on request.
 The Project Manager, Air Operator Certification shall ensure the distribution of the document to all concerned.
 The Project Manager shall also ensure the dissemination of the subsequent amendments to this document to the recipients on a timely manner.
-The Project Manager shall allocate the Control Number of the document to the CAAB officials, applicants and holders of AOC as indicated below and shall maintain record.